 This point may seem obvious, but interestingly, when I ask clients this question during mock interviews, I hear a lot of the what and less of the why.
 The what are the facts - what school you went to for college, what you studied, where you are working, what your post-MBA goals are, etc. The why provides the color and the context.
 The why should focus on the following questions: why did you decide to study [fill in the blank] in college and/or pursue your current career path?
 Why did you decide to join a particular company?
 Why are you interested in pursuing your post-MBA career goals?
-Remember, most interviews are not "blind;" in other words, your interviewer would have read your resume (which is often the case with most alumni interviewers) or would have read your entire application (which is often the case when interviewing with an Admissions Committee member).
+Remember, most interviews are not 100% "blind;" in other words, your interviewer would have at least read your resume (which is often the case with most alumni interviewers) or would have read your entire application (which is often the case when interviewing with an Admissions Committee member).
 Therefore, your interviewers will be most interested in understanding your motivations and passions since they already know the facts.

 Know the specifics of the school

 Knowing why you want to go to business school is a given, but beyond that, it's extremely important to be able to convey why a particular school is appealing to you and why that school will prepare you to attain your post-MBA goals.
 This means being very specific.
 For instance, what particular classes are you interested in taking and why?
 Are there professors teaching at the school who are focusing on research topics that are especially pertinent to your post-MBA goals?
 What specific extracurricular activities and clubs do you want to participate in and why?
 In turn, how do you see yourself contributing to the school?